 Find out more about starting Reception earlier, later or part time.

 Moving schools (in-year applications)

-We have the responsibility for considering requests to join our school in-year, or for Reception places after the start of the school year.
+These are requests to join our school in year 1 to year 6, or for places in reception after the start of the school year starts in September.